qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 ::

-  $ git checkout master # switch to master branch (it is easy to forget this step!)
+  # switch to master branch (it is easy to forget this step!)
+  $ git checkout master
-  $ git fetch upstream  # get "information" from upstream repository (aka qgis/QGIS-Documentation's repository)
+  # get "information" from upstream repository
+  # (aka qgis/QGIS-Documentation's repository)
+  $ git fetch upstream
-  $ git merge upstream/master # merge update from upstream/master to the current
+  # merge update from upstream/master to the current local branch
-  local branch (which should be master, see step 1)
+  # (which should be master, see step 1)
+  $ git merge upstream/master
+  # update **your** remote repository
-  $ git push origin master # update **your** remote repository
+  $ git push origin master

 Now we have a local and remote repository which are both up to date with QGIS-Documentation from QGIS organisation.
 You can start to work on your